icwells/dbIO/README.md

 ```
 "('5','Apple'),('3','Orange')"
 ```
 They both return a string of the data and an integer of the number rows that were formatted.
-Both are stand-alone functions and do not use a DBIO object.
+Both are stand-alone functions and do not use a DBIO struct.
 The input data should contian the same number of columns as the table is to be uploaded to.
 (Map keys are not included in the upload.)

 #### DBIO.UpdateDB(table, values string, l int) int